Finance & Spend Management

 Budgeting vs. Forecasting and Why Forecasts Must Flex

 “Do budgets even matter anymore?”
-That question was posed between a conversation between Lester and Tropic VP of Procurement, Michael Shields.
+That question was posed between a conversation with Lester and Tropic VP of Procurement, Michael Shields.
 It came from a good place - technology, markets, everything seems to be changing so quickly.

 How can you even look 12 months out and plan a budget and actually stick to, without falling behind?